Nanakuli Village Center

 Hale Makana was designed to help the Nanakuli homestead community by providing alternate housing, but within a major "Village Center" that also includes multi-purpose learning, community medical, and a commercial retail center.

-Work has finally started on the $20 million Nanakuli Commercial Center, which is a collaboration between Nanakuli Hawaiian Homestead Community Association, HCDB, developers Pupukahi Development, LLC and broker Sofos Realty Corporation.
-The planning of this large multi-building retail/health services commercial project is complete.
-Fronting Farrington Highway, this new one story shopping center will have a Hawaiian cultural plantation theme motif.
+Work is finished on the $30 million Nanakuli Commercial Center, which is a collaboration between Nanakuli Hawaiian Homestead Community Association, HCDB, developers Pupukahi Development, LLC and broker Sofos Realty Corporation.
+Fronting Farrington Highway, this new one story shopping center has a Hawaiian cultural plantation theme motif.
 Anchor tenant is CVS Longs Drug Store.
-It's stand alone store will have a drive-thru window and pharmacy.
-Smaller tenants will include Starbucks, Wendy's, Taco Bell, L&L Drivein, Pizza Hut, Kainalu Surf Shop, and Lovely Nails II.
+It's stand alone store has a drive-thru window and pharmacy.
+Smaller tenants include Starbucks, Wendy's, Taco Bell, L&L Drive-in, Pizza Hut, Kainalu Surf Shop, Boyd's Fish Market, Aloha Sub and the Pupukahi Office Center.

-The community owned and run Waianae Coast Comprehensive Health Center will be building a 9,252 sq. ft. single story, stand alone satellite medical facility that will house a family clinic and low-cost pharmacy.
-With the many health problems plaguing our Hawaiian families in Nanakuli and the Waianae coast, the need for such a centrally located and readily accessible health center is quite apparent.
-Funding is in place, the building permit is being processed and construction by Hawaiian Dredging should start shortly.
+The community owned and run Waianae Coast Comprehensive Health Center built a 9,252 sq. ft. single story, stand alone satellite medical facility that offers primary care, behavioral health, nutrition, case management, and a new in-house pharmacy that better meets the needs of the community.
+With the many health problems plaguing our Hawaiian families in Nanakuli and the Waianae coast, the need for such a centrally located and readily accessible health center was quite apparent.
+Designed by Architects Hawaii Ltd. with construction by Hawaiian Dredging, construction has been completed and medical services have started.

-There will also be a centrally located area within the shopping center reserved for kiosks for small community based businesses and special events.
-Mike Kahikina is handlingn this.
+There is a centrally located area within the shopping center reserved for six kiosks for small community based businesses and special events.

 Kalaniho'okaha Community Learning Center

-As of April 2019 Kamehameha Schools has hired Kiewit Construction and started construction on the Kalanihoʻokaha Community Learning Center (KCLC) in Nānākuli in recognition of the community’s education aspirations and alignment to Kamehameha Schools SP 2020 goals for an improved educational system (Goal 2) and cultivation of a strong Native Hawaiian identity (Goal 3).
-The learning center will draw from the work of the Nānākuli Hawaiian Homestead Community Association and embody its intent to honor the legacy of Agnes Kalaniho‘okaha Cope in her championing of Hawaiian culture-based health and education.
+Kamehameha Schools designed and is operating the Kalanihoʻokaha Community Learning Center (KCLC) in Nānākuli in recognition of the community’s education aspirations and alignment to Kamehameha Schools SP goals for an improved educational system (Goal 2) and cultivation of a strong Native Hawaiian identity (Goal 3).
+The learning center has drawn from the work of the Nānākuli Hawaiian Homestead Community Association and embodies its intent to honor the legacy of Agnes Kalaniho‘okaha Cope in her championing of Hawaiian culture-based health and education.

 Kamehameha Schools is working with community stakeholders and other partners to develop a suite of programs and a learning center that reflects the expressed needs of the Nānākuli community and supports its current and future learning opportunities.